-(laaS) is an industry term for cloud services providers that offer computing resources, using physical or virtual machines. laaS providers pool data center resources to support large numbers of virtual machines for scaling services up and down according to customers' changing needs. laaS solutions may offer additional networking and storage resources ondemand.
+laaS is an industry term for cloud services providers that offer computing resources, using physical or virtual machines.
+IaaS providers pool data center resources to support large numbers of virtual machines for scaling services up and down according to customers' changing needs.
+IaaS solutions may offer additional networking and storage resources on-demand.